webmanone/Leetcode-Notes/README.md

 1. Create a matrix to contain the arrays which will act as the rows of the triangle.
 2. Initialise the matrix to [1] for the base case that rows = 1.
 If rows = 1, return the matrix as is.
-3. Update matric to [1], [1, 1] for the case that rows = 2 and return the matrix if it's 2.
+3. Update matrix to [1], [1, 1] for the case that rows = 2 and return the matrix if it's 2.
 4. Create a for loop that cycles through all the rows from row 3 to max row.
 5. Create an array that will reset every loop, and contain the numbers for each row.
 6. Push 1 to the start, since every row will start with 1.